Dizzydz99/ECEM202A_project/docs/report.md

 ![computation_process_1](media/computation_process_1.png)

-In this approach, the angles of inclination of the device and the angular velocity are computed from the accelerometer and the magnetometer measurementss using Tait-Bryan angles and quaternions.
+In this approach, the angles of inclination of the device and the angular velocity are computed from the accelerometer and the magnetometer measurements using Tait-Bryan angles and quaternions.
 It has low computation cost, but the major disadvantage of this method is that it has 8 singularities to check and it require the explicit computation of the angles.
-The authors proposed another algorithm based on Rotation Matrix and quaternions to reduce the number sigularities and address the problem of  explicit computation of angles.
+The authors proposed another algorithm based on Rotation Matrix and quaternions to reduce the number singularities and address the problem of  explicit computation of angles.
 The computation process of this approach is shown in the following:

 ![computation_process_2](media/computation_process_2.png)